vectiq/itsm-service-desk-dashboard/README.md

    pip install -r requirements.txt
    ```

-3. **Data is included**
+3. **Set up MongoDB**
-   - Sample ITSM data is included in the `dummydata/` folder
+   - Install and start MongoDB locally or use MongoDB Atlas
-   - The application automatically loads data from this folder
+   - The application will connect to MongoDB automatically
-   - To use your own data, replace the CSV files in `dummydata/` or update the path in `app.py`
+   - Generate sample data using the AI-powered data generation feature

 4. **Run the application**
    ```bash